-For their first year, students are assigned to faculty advisors through the Office of the Dean of Students.
+For their first year, students are assigned to faculty advisors through the Office of the Dean of Studies.
 Advisors and advisees establish contact with one another in early summer to help guide course selection for the fall.
 Advisors meet with students during the orientation period and assist students during the period when courses may be added or dropped from the students’ schedules.
 During the second, third, or fourth semester, when students may elect a major, they will move under direct advisorship of a major department or program.
-The chair of each department or program designates academic advisors for student majors.
+Department chairs and program directors designate academic advisors for their majors.
 Students must elect a major before choosing courses for their junior year.

 Faculty advisors are urged to use Colby’s 10 educational precepts as a framework for conversations with their advisees.
-Faculty advisors, advising deans, coaches of athletic teams in which a student participates, and the student’s parent(s) are notified whenever students receive warnings from instructors or are placed on academic probation. [* Parents are notified after a student receives two warnings in a semester.]
+Faculty advisors, class deans, coaches of athletic teams in which a student participates, and the student’s parent(s)* are notified when students receive warnings from instructors or are placed on academic probation. [* Parents are notified after a student receives two warnings in a semester.]

 Placement in Mathematics